 If you collect personal identifiable information (PII) as part of your NEH-funded award, you are responsible for protecting and storing it.
 You must take all reasonable and appropriate actions to prevent inadvertent disclosure, release, or loss of PII.
-Consult for more guidance.
-NEH is not liable if a recipient incurs an inadvertent disclosure, release, loss, or data breach of PII.
+Consult Protecting Personal Information Information Incurs an inadvertent disclosure, release, loss, or data breach of PII.

-Consent for Survey Participation
+Consent for survey participation

-If your NEH-funded project includes surveys, you may not enroll a participant until you have obtained informed consent.
+If your NEH-funded project includes surveys, you may not enroll a participant until you have obtained legally informed consent.